Spines and Synapses

 The completely automatic option includes the following steps:

-2) Save the image stack to Biolucida to store and organize microscope images
+2. Save it to Biolucida to store and organize microscope images

-4) Obtain accurate data and analyses for publication
+4. Obtain accurate data and analysis for publication

 When you call us you will speak with a person - not an automated system.
 Talk to us about your hardware, software, or experimental design questions.
 Our team includes Ph.D. neuroscientists and experts in microscopy, stereology, neuron tracing, and image processing; ready to help you over the phone or online.